 What is a good food to eat before bed?Tweet

-Exercise causes damage to muscle tissue which the body heals during the recovery process.
-The recovery process is dependent on an adequate amount of rest and nutrients.
-A large part of this process happens during sleep, making good nighttime nutrition crucial in a quick and effective recovery.
+Though most of the visible work needed for a fit body takes place at the gym, the real "magic" happens during rest.
+Exercise causes damage to muscle tissue (completely normal) which the body repairs during the recovery process.
+The recovery process is technically what makes you bigger, faster and stronger.
+This important process is dependent on an adequate amount of rest and nutrients.
+Because a large part of muscle repair happens during sleep, good nighttime nutrition is crucial for a speedy, effective and complete recovery.

 Nighttime Energy Needs

 Exercise causes damage to muscle tissue which the body treats as an injury.
 Exercise breaks muscle tissue down while recovery builds muscle tissue up.
-The recovery process heals the muscle making it bigger and stronger.
+The recovery process heals the muscle making it bigger, stronger and faster.
+Recovery requires energy.
 Much of the recovery process happens during sleep, increasing the body's need for energy.
-Ignoring nighttime nutrition leads to a longer recovery phase, slowing down your progress.
+Ignoring nighttime nutrition leads to ineffective recoveries, slowing down fitness progress.

 Slow Digesting Foods

-The best option for nighttime meals are foods that digest slowly.
-Slow digestion helps your body better utilize the energy throughout the entire night rather than all at once.
-Good examples include complex carbs (100% whole wheat products, brown rice, beans, vegetables, legumes), lean proteins (chicken breast, eggs, low-fat dairy products - milk, cottage cheese, tuna, protein shakes that contain casein) and unsaturated fats (seafood, olive & canola oils, peanut butter, nuts, seeds).
+The best option for nighttime meals are foods which are digested slowly.
+Slow digestion helps the body better utilize energy throughout the entire night rather than all at once.
+Good examples of nighttime options include complex carbs (100% whole wheat products, brown rice, beans, vegetables, legumes), lean proteins (soy, chicken breast, eggs, low-fat dairy products - milk, cottage cheese, tuna, protein shakes that contain casein) and unsaturated fats (seafood, olive oil, peanut butter, nuts, seeds).

 Body Fat/Unwanted Weight Gain

 Those who argue against eating late claim nighttime calories lead to unwanted weight gain.
 The truth is unwanted weight gain happens because of a calorie surplus; eating too much throughout the entire day.
-The relationship between how many calories you burn and how many you eat (known as calorie balance) controls weight; how many calories you eat is more important than when you eat your calories.
+The relationship between how many calories you burn and how many you consume (known as calorie balance) controls weigh; how much is more important than when.

-If you are trying to lose weight, you need to first figure out how many calories you burn each day.
-The calorie calculator can help you estimate your daily needs.
-Next, start counting your calories (MyFitnessPal).
-Ensure you eat less than you burn (by about 500-1,000 calories per day) and the weight will come off.
+If you are trying to lose weight, you need to first figure out how many calories you burn each day, the calorie calculator provides an estimate.
+Next, start counting calorie intake (MyFitnessPal) and ensure you eat less than you burn (by about 500-1,000 calories per day).

 The Bottom Line